micmejia/bible-dump/NKJV/1 Kings/1 Kgs 8.md

 Nevertheless you shall not build the temple, but your son who will come from your body, he shall build the temple for My name.'

 ###### 20
-So the Lord has fulfilled His word which He spoke; and I have [^e]filled the position of my father David, and sit on the throne of Israel, as the Lord promised; and I have built a temple for the name of the Lord God of Israel.
+So the Lord has fulfilled His word which He spoke; and I have filled the position of my father David, and sit on the throne of Israel, as the Lord promised; and I have built a temple for the name of the Lord God of Israel.

 ###### 21
 And there I have made a place for the ark, in which _is_ the covenant of the Lord which He made with our fathers, when He brought them out of the land of Egypt." ## Solomon's Prayer of Dedication